zowe/community/.github/ISSUE_TEMPLATE/proposal.md

   *
 * Statement on alignment with Zowe mission and principles
   *
-* Sponsor from Zowe (sponsor helps mentor projects) - TSC member
+* Ambassador from Zowe (helps mentor projects) - Preferrably TSC or ZAC member
   *
 * External dependencies (including licenses)
   *